openvswitch/ovs/CONTRIBUTING.md

 sending the patch as an attachment is a second choice.

 Please follow the style used in the code that you are modifying.
-The [CodingStyle.md] file describes the coding style used in most of Open vSwitch.
+The [CodingStyle] file describes the coding style used in most of Open vSwitch.
 Use Linux kernel coding style for Linux kernel code.

 If your code is non-datapath code, you may use the